lrspeiser/sigmagravity/docs/BULGE_MODIFICATIONS_ANALYSIS.md

 ## Conclusion

-The current C_cov approach does not improve bulge velocity dispersion predictions.
-The enhancement is too small (< 1%) to matter, and all tested modifications either make things worse or provide no improvement.
-This suggests that either:

-1. The C_cov formula needs fundamental changes for bulges
-2. A different enhancement mechanism is needed for bulges
-3. Enhancement may not be needed for bulge dispersions (only for rotation curves)

-Further investigation is needed to determine which explanation is correct.
+The Jeans-field analysis provides the definitive answer: **bulge kinematics don't require gravitational enhancement**.
+In fact, they require *less* gravity than the baryonic model predicts.

+This explains why:
+1. C_cov enhancement doesn't help (it adds gravity when we need to remove some)
+2. All modifications either made things worse or had no effect
+3. The baseline (no enhancement) was optimal

+The real issue is not with Sigma-Gravity but with the **baryonic mass model**.
+For SPARC bulge galaxies, the problems are likely:
+- M/L ratio issues (stellar mass overestimated)
+- Bulge/disk decomposition errors
+- Pressure support not properly accounted for
+- Non-circular orbits in inner regions

+## Implications for Sigma-Gravity

+1. **C_cov is working correctly**: It predicts small enhancement (Sigma ~ 1.01) in dense, high-g environments, which is consistent with the Jeans result showing no extra gravity is needed.

+2. **Rotation curves vs dispersions**: Enhancement is needed for outer disk rotation curves (where g_dyn > g_bar), but not for bulge dispersions (where g_dyn < g_bar).

+3. **Focus effort on baryonic modeling**: Instead of modifying Sigma-Gravity for bulges, the focus should be on improving M/L estimates and bulge/disk decomposition for SPARC galaxies.